The Foodbank trains for our disaster role on a regular basis.

 If possible, take your emergency kit with you and always have a full tank of gas (this will allow you to leave quickly).

-If it has been raining steadily, pay attention to TV and radio for the possibility of a flood.
-In the case of evacuation, make sure you take your emergency kit and always have a full tank of gas (this will allow you to leave quickly).
+If it has been raining steadily, pay attention to TV, radio and online sources for the possibility of a flood.
+In the case of evacuation, make sure you take your emergency kit and always have a full tank of gas (This will allow you to leave quickly.).

 Who is Served